8 Best Portable Golf Launch Monitors – 2023 Reviews & Buying Guide

 • launch direction

 Second, the Approach R10 supports golf simulation.
 Through the updated Garmin Golf app, you can either practice and analyze your sessions on a virtual driving range or play courses around the world on Home Tee Hero, which requires a subscription.
-You can also play the world-renowned E6 CONNECT software, Awesome Golf, The Golf Club 2019, and PinSeeker app tounaments.
+You can also play the world-renowned E6 CONNECT software, Creative Golf, Awesome Golf, The Golf Club 2019, and PinSeeker app tounaments.

 Third, you can capture video of your shots by setting up your phone’s camera behind the hitting area.
 Your stats including ball speed, carry distance and total distance, as well as the club you hit with, are overlaid on top of each clip.